 After use

 (26) The hirer must lock the premises securely after use as demonstrated.
-The toilets have movement activated lights; the hirer must see that all other lights are switched off.
+The toilets have movement activated lights; as have the rear stairs to the balcony: the hirer must see that all other lights are switched off.
 Adjacent to the side door there is a dual switch controlling the light above the external door and one at the far corner of the church building.
 The corresponding switch is at shoulder height at that front corner of the church going toward the road and illuminates the side passage on leaving the building.
 It is a rocker switch, which will turn off the two lights.
 There is a higher, motion-activated light, which cannot be switched off, but turns off automatically after a short period in the absence of activity.

 Complaints